Careless-Whisper/blog_rails/blog/README.md

 # Rails Blog

-# Welcome to our Rails application repository !
+ Welcome to our Rails application repository !

-### Instructions
+## Instructions

-## Follow these step to test ou App
+#### Follow these steps to test ou App

 This README would normally document whatever steps are necessary to get the application up and running.